ChemeketaCS/csweb/content/assignments/cs290/current/finalProject/_index.md

 * A link to a slack channel on the Chemeketa CS - Scholer slack server.
 * A link to a google doc with meeting notes.

-### Something extra - 10pts
+### Something extra - 15pts

-Doing a good job on the expected work is 90% of the assignment.
-The last 10% can be earned by doing something not explicitly requested.
+Doing a good job on the expected work is 85% of the assignment.
+The last 15% can be earned by doing something(s) not explicitly requested.
 Here are some suggestions:

 * Find a JS library that draws charts/graphs and incorporate it into one or more pages to visualize your data.